Maximum Likelihood Estimation of Sparse Networks with Missing Observations: Introduction

 Missing observations is a common problem when studying real life networks.
 In social sciences, data coming from sample surveys are likely to be incomplete, especially, when dealing with large or hard-to-find populations.
 While biologists often use graphs to model interactions between proteins, experimental discovery of these interactions can require substantial time and investment from the scientific community \cite{BleakleyMissingProteins}.
 In many cases, collecting complete information on relations between actors can be difficult, expensive and time-consuming \cite{Kshirsagar2012TechniquesTC,Yan2012FindingME,handcock2010, GuimerMissing}.
 On the other hand, the emergence of detailed data sets coming, for example, from social networks or genome sequencing has fostered new challenges, as their large size makes using the full data computationally unattractive.
 This has lead scientists to consider only sub-samples of the available data \cite{Benyahia2017CommunityDI}.
 However, incomplete observation of the network structure may considerably affect the accuracy of inference methods \cite{KOSSINETS2006247}.

 Our work focuses on the study of the inhomogeneous random graph model with \textit{missing observations}.
 In this setting, the problem of estimating the matrix of connections probabilities is of primary interest.
 Minimax optimal convergence rates for this problem have been shown to be attained by the least square estimator under full observation of the network for dense graphs in \cite{gao2015optimal} and for sparse graphs in \cite{KloppGraphon}.
-In \cite{2015gaoBiclustering}, the authors extended these results to the setting in which observations about the presence or absence of an edge are missing independently uniformly at random.
+In \cite{2015gaoBiclustering}, the authors extended these results to the setting in which observations about the presence or absence of an edge are missing independently at random with the same probability $p$.
+However their estimator requires the knowledge of $p$, and cannot be extended to non-uniform sampling schemes.
 Unfortunately, least square estimation is too costly to be used in practice.
 Many other approaches have been proposed, for example, spectral clustering \cite{SpecClusMcSherry, HagenSpecClus, rohe2011}, modularity maximization \cite{Newman8577, Bickel21068}, belief propagation \cite{Lenka}, neighborhood smoothing \cite{Zhang2017EstimatingNE}, convex relaxation of k-means clustering \cite{Giraud2018PartialRB} and of likelihood maximization \cite{amini2018}, and universal singular value thresholding \cite{chatterjee2015,KloppCut,USVTXu}.
-An important question here is the possible computational gap when no polynomial time algorithm can achieve minimax optimal rate of convergence.
-The present work is a step further in the understanding of this problem.
+It was conjectured the existence of possible computational gap when no polynomial time algorithm can achieve minimax optimal rate of convergence.
+The present work shows that this is not the case.